-When it involves staying cool and your home’s energy efficiency, our H & H Service Company specialists have your best interests at heart.
-There’s a lot that goes into deciding when your air conditioner should be replaced.
-Here are a few things you should consider when you’re thinking about updating your 15-year-old air conditioner.
+When it involves being cool and your house’s energy efficiency, our H & H Service Company pros have your best interests at heart.
+There’s a lot that goes into figuring out when your air conditioner requires replacement.
+Here are several points you should consider when you’re thinking about replacing your 15-year-old air conditioner.

-On average, the Department of Energy says many air conditioners work for 15–20 years.
+Most of the time, the Department of Energy says many air conditioners run for 15–20 years.
 If yours is 15 years old, it’s well past the center point.
-It’s recommended to begin preparing for air conditioning installation before it fails so you aren’t roasting while you’re waiting for a new one.
+It’s smart to get started preparing for air conditioning installation before it goes out so you aren’t sweating while you’re waiting for installation.

 How reliable is your air conditioner?
-Does it cool dependably, even on the warmest days?
-Or is it frequently malfunctioning?
-When your air conditioner becomes less dependable it’s time to start preparing to get a new one.
+Does it cool well, even on the warmest days?
+Or is it regularly malfunctioning?
+When your air conditioner becomes less reliable it’s time to initiate preparing to get an updated one.

-Over your air conditioner’s life cycle, it’s expected for it to need several little repairs.
-But if your air conditioner repair cost is more than half the expenses of a new air conditioner, it’s smarter to just install a new one.
+Over your air conditioner’s life span, it’s normal for it to need several little repairs.
+But if your air conditioner repair cost is more than half the expenses of a new air conditioner, it’s recommended to just install a new one.

-Every air conditioner has a SEER rating, which ranks how proficiently it consumes electricity to make cold air.
-If your air conditioner was installed in 2006, it will be a minimum of 13 SEER according to federal laws.
+Every air conditioner has a SEER rating, which measures how proficiently it consumes electricity to produce cold air.
+If your air conditioner was installed in 2006, it will be at minimum 13 SEER per federal mandates.
 However, your air conditioner becomes less efficient as it gets older.

-Today, 15–18 SEER is a popular ranking, but efficiency can go as high as the mid-20s.
-Air conditioners with bigger SEER ratings are often pricier but could pay for themselves over the years through more energy savings.
-And getting an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for additional rebates.
+As of now, 15–18 SEER is a popular number, but efficiency can go as high as the mid-20s.
+Air conditioners with bigger SEER ratings are typically costlier but might pay for themselves over the years through increased energy savings.
+And installing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for added rebates.

-Are you comfy when your air conditioner is working?
-Or are you constantly turning down the temperature to remain cool?
-An older air conditioner could have problems keeping your residence comfortable because of decreased efficiency.
-A modern air conditioner, particularly a variable-speed air conditioner, can reduce high humidity and hot and cold spots.
-Instead of operating at full blast all the time, these air conditioners operate at multiple speeds to fine-tune your comfort.
+Are you comfortable when your air conditioner is on?
+Or are you constantly dialing down the temperature to remain cool?
+An old air conditioner may have problems keeping your home comfy due to decreased efficiency.
+A new air conditioner, particularly a variable-speed air conditioner, can lower high humidity and hot and cold spots.
+Instead of running at full speed all the time, these air conditioners work at multiple speeds to fine-tune your comfort.

-Your air conditioner should give cooling you can feel, not hear.
-If noise is bothering you, ask us about getting a variable-speed air conditioner.
-Most of these air conditioners cool at a sound level that’s comparable to a normal conversation.
+Your air conditioner should provide cooling you can feel, not hear.
+If noise is a concern, check with us about upgrading to a variable-speed air conditioner.
+The majority of these air conditioners cool at a sound level that’s similar to a regular conversation.

 Smart Thermostat Compatibility

-Adding a smart thermostat is a good approach to stay on top of energy efficiency, with not much effort necessary from you.
-And, depending on the rebates provided by your utility company, you might be able to get a free smart thermostat or get one for a greatly reduced price.
-Many of these thermostats can learn from your temperature preferences and then develop an energy-efficient schedule to match.
-They also know when you’re at home or away and change temperatures as needed.
+Installing a smart thermostat is a smart way to maximize your energy efficiency, with minimal effort needed from you.
+And, depending on the rebates available from your utility company, you might be able to get a free smart thermostat or get one for a greatly reduced price.
+Many of these thermostats can adjust to your temperature preferences and then make an energy-efficient schedule to match.
+They also know when you’re at home or away and alter settings as necessary.

-If you have an outdated air conditioner, a smart thermostat might not work with it.
-Upgrading your air conditioner is a wise way to ensure smart thermostat compatibility.
+If you rely on an outdated air conditioner, a smart thermostat might not work with it.
+Installing a new air conditioner is a wise method to ensure smart thermostat compatibility.

-If your air conditioner was installed before 2010, it likely relies on Freon®.
-Also called R-22 refrigerant, Freon is no longer being produced as a result of its bad effects on the ozone layer.
-You can see if your air conditioner runs on R-22 by looking at the sticker on the outside unit, which will include the refrigerant kind.
+If your air conditioner was installed before 2010, it potentially runs on Freon®.
+Also called R-22 refrigerant, Freon is no longer being manufactured because of its bad effects on the ozone layer.
+You can see if your air conditioner has R-22 by reviewing the sticker on the outside unit, which will show the refrigerant style.

-If your air conditioner is running fine, you can keep on using it.
-However, if it ever experiences a refrigerant leak, solving the problem will be pricey.
-That’s since Freon is only available in limited, recycled amounts.
+If your air conditioner is working fine, you can keep on using it.
+However, if it ever develops a refrigerant leak, fixing the problem will be expensive.
+That’s since Freon is only available in reduced, recycled amounts.

 Newer air conditioners run on Puron®, or R-410A.
-But you can’t just use Puron in a Freon air conditioner, since pressure requirements are different.
+But you can’t just put Puron in a Freon air conditioner, as pressure requirements are different.

-If you’re still debating whether you should replace your 15-year-old air conditioner within the immediate future, think about this.
+If you’re still debating whether you should replace your 15-year-old air conditioner now, think over this.
 The Department of Energy says doing air conditioning replacement for a 10-year-old model can lead to 25–40% in energy savings!
-And those savings can really build over time.
+And those savings can really accumulate as time passes.

-We realize that air conditioner cost is your number one question.
-That’s why collaborating with H & H Service Company for air conditioning installation in Mechanicsburg and surrounding areas is simple and affordable.
-Our pros will help you select the right model for your needs and then review all the possibilities.
+We know that air conditioner cost is your top question.
+That’s why working with H & H Service Company for air conditioning installation in Mechanicsburg and surrounding areas is stress-free and affordable.
+Our technicians will help you choose the right option for your needs and then review all the possibilities.
 These include special offers to help you save more and financing for qualified customers to make your new air conditioner work with your budget.